JD-BP: A Joint-Decision Generative Framework for Auto-Bidding and Pricing: Preliminary

 \subsection{Online Decision-Making for Auto-Bidding}

-The closed-form optimal solution given by Equation~\ref{opt-bid} depends on two essential assumptions: 1) knowing its future values $\{v_i\}$ and 2) the opponents' values and bidding strategies are stationary~\cite{Jin2018RealTimeBW}.
+The closed-form optimal solution given by Eq.~\eqref{opt-bid} depends on two essential assumptions: 1) knowing its future values $\{v_i\}$ and 2) the opponents' values and bidding strategies are stationary~\cite{Jin2018RealTimeBW}.
 However, the advertising environment of online advertising is highly competitive and uncertain, mainly due to the following three reasons.

 First, traffic distribution may shift significantly due to factors such as promotions, weather events, or other external stimuli.
 Second, conversion latency is a common phenomenon in e-Commerce that could bring challenge to online decision-making.
 This refers to the delay between a user’s click and subsequent conversion (e.g., purchase)~\cite{Chapelle2014ModelingDF,Chan2023CapturingCR}.
-Last but not least, despite improvements in CTR and conversion rate prediction models, the prediction error of machine learning models always exists~\cite{Richardson2007PredictingCE}.
+Last but not least, despite improvements in CTR and CVR prediction models, the prediction error of machine learning models always exists~\cite{Richardson2007PredictingCE}.
 Consequently, auto-bidding is often modeled as an online Decision-Making problem in practice~\cite{Amin2012BudgetOF}.

-To characterize the gap between posterior result and optimal result in hindsight, Regret for both value maximizing and constraints violation.
+To characterize the gap between the posterior outcome and the optimal outcome in hindsight, regret is measured along two dimensions: value maximization and constraint violation.

 Formally, let $\mathcal{E}$ be the advertising environment and $T$ be the total timesteps, respectively.
 For each time step $t \in \{1, 2, \cdots, T\}$, the auto-bidding agent receives a state $s_t = [h_t, c_t, x_t]\in \mathcal{S}$, where $h_t$ contains information from its bidding history such as cost, remaining budget, $c_t$ represents target constraints and $x_t$ describes the traffic distribution.
+Let $\{x_t^\star\}$ be the optimal allocation in hindsight.
+The two regret dimensions can then be made precise: a \emph{value regret} $\mathcal{R}_v=\sum_t x_t^\star v_t-\sum_t x_t v_t$, measuring the value forgone relative to the hindsight optimum, and a \emph{constraint-violation regret} $\mathcal{R}_c=\max\!\big(0,\ \sum_t x_t c_t-\rho\sum_t x_t v_t\big)$, penalizing cost that exceeds the target ratio $\rho$.
+An ideal policy should drive both to zero simultaneously.
+In practice, however, the two are tightly entangled: when a historical violation has already inflated $\mathcal{R}_c$, a single-action bidder can only suppress it by bidding conservatively, which in turn sacrifices future value and enlarges $\mathcal{R}_v$.
+This intrinsic coupling between value maximization and constraint compensation is precisely the tension that the joint bidding--pricing design developed next is meant to resolve.